bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Your service URLs

 BigCommerce sends requests to your server to validate merchant credentials and obtain shipping quotes.
-To handle these requests smoothly, you need to provide BigCommerce with the following:
+To handle these requests smoothly, you need to provide BigCommerce with the following when you [sign up](#sign-up):

 - **Quote URL**: a URL that accepts quote requests from BigCommerce.
 You will provide shipping quotes from this URL.
 - **Check Connection Options URL** (optional): a URL to check and validate connection options during app registration.
 BigCommerce will send requests to this URL to ensure that a merchant’s connection settings are valid.
 You can perform any necessary checks, such as looking up a merchant's app credentials in your database or calling a downstream service to verify them.